07-Ghost: Anime

 07-Ghost has been adapted into an anime by Studio Deen.
-Directed by Nobuhiro Takamoto, the anime premiered on Chiba TV on 7 April 2009, and ran for 25 episodes until 22 September 2009.
+Directed by Yoshihiro Takamoto, the anime premiered on Chiba TV on 7 April 2009, and ran for 25 episodes until 22 September 2009.
 Two pieces of theme music are used; Aka no Kakera by Yuki Suzuki is the opening theme, while Hitomi no Kotae by Noria is the ending theme.
 The song "Raggs no Chinkonka" by Noria is used as an insert song in episodes 20 and 25.
 The anime has been licensed by Discotek Media.

 Reception

 The seventh volume of 07-Ghost was ranked 23rd on the Tohan charts between 26 November and 2 December 2008.
 Sakura Eries from Mania.com comments that the manga contains "supernatural shōnen action title with a complex plot" and "emotional moments between Teito and Mikage" for shōjo readers.
 The 9th Volume was ranked 13th on Oricon Manga Ranking charts between 23 and 29 November.
 The 10th Volume debuted at number 10 on Oricon Manga Ranking charts.
+By July 2013, the manga had over 3 million copies in circulation.